louisguitton/eu-data-platform/bootstrap-data-platform/README.md

     ```bash
     kubectl apply -k bootstrap-data-platform
     ```
     This command uses Kustomize (via `kubectl`) to apply the manifests defined in `bootstrap/kustomization.yaml` (including the namespace, ArgoCD manifests, and the Ingress) to your currently configured Kubernetes cluster.

+    You will need to port-forward the argocd pod so you can take a look.
+Initial admin credentials are in k8s in the argocd namespace

 3.  **Apply the Root Application:**
     Once ArgoCD is running, apply the root application manifest.
 This tells ArgoCD to manage other applications defined in your Git repository (`argo/apps` directory).